rachelcoonley/Quick-Start-doc-tech-preview/README.md

 ### Launching Catalog Applications

 To help you deploy complex stacks, Rancher offers a catalog of application templates.
-You can search for an existing template, or you can click **Manage** to add your own custom catalog.

 #### To Launch a Catalog Application:
 1. On the Rancher UI menu, click **Apps**.
+The Applications page displays.
 2. Click **Launch from Catalog**.
 The Catalog displays the available application templates.
 3. Search for the template you want to launch, and then click **View Details**.
 4. Complete the required fields, and then click **Launch**.
+On the Applications page, you'll see Rancher is creating a stack based on your new application, but no services have started.

 >**Note:** To review the `docker-compose.yml` and `rancher-compose.yml` files used to generate the stacks, click **Preview** before launching the stack.

-5. From the Rancher UI menu, click **Containers**.
-On the Containers page, you'll see Rancher is creating a stack based on your new template, but no services have started.
-6. Next to **Creating,** click the Stacks menu, and then select **Activate Services**.
+6. Click the drop-down menu for your application, and then select **Activate Services**.
 This process might take a few minutes.

 Once its services are up and running, the state of your new stack displays in green.